 Some alternative versions of this cover were issued on cd only.

 Left: In 1993 Blue Note released a compilation album Blue Note plays the Good Book, with a parody of the Warhol drawing.
 The saxophone player wears a priest’s shirt and collar.
-The drawing is signed, in Warhol style, Graham Marsh.
+The drawing is signed, in Warhol style, Graham Marsh (graphic designer and author of the book Blue Note: The Album Covert Art (1991)).

 Right: In Spain only a cd version of The Congregation was released in the Blue Note collection by magazine Time/Life.
 Color of the cover is dark blue, with orange flowers on the shirt.
 Year of issue is 1998.